bussilab/crescale-lammps/doc/src/atom_style.rst

 except for round-off and precision issues.

-Note that other acceleration packages in LAMMPS, specifically the GPU, USER-INTEL, USER-OMP, and OPT packages do not use accelerated atom styles.
+Note that other acceleration packages in LAMMPS, specifically the GPU, INTEL, OPENMP, and OPT packages do not use accelerated atom styles.

 The accelerated styles are part of the KOKKOS package.
 They are only